 Accessibility by definition is the users’ ability to use products or services.
 Considering accessibility is key when creating later living environments that are able to accommodate the needs of the potential people who will live within.
-Stewart Dean, Principle at Marchese Partners, tells us more about its importance and levels in design.
+In this week’s Ageing Unlocked Stewart Dean, Principal at Marchese Partners, tells us more about its importance and levels in design.

 What is accessibility in design?

 Accessibility is key for an elderly person who is going to be living in a residence.
 They need to know that their apartment is flexible and that they can age in place.

 Accessibility covers many different levels.
 It can mean being able to walk through the front door with flush thresholds to be able to change their bathroom completely over so they are able to have a carer in there or a wheelchair.
 We can take out the shower screens or we can adapt the heights of the bed – so it covers many different facets.

 This is a really key design tool to make someone feel comfortable and secure in their environment.

 To catch up on previous episodes in the Ageing Unlocked series click here.

 LEARN MORE:HOW DO YOU DESIGN A HOME FOR LATER LIVING?